yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/1-GANs/1-Principle-GAN/Training Instability + Convergence/README.md

 > What does the problem look like?

-**Mode collapse** (local equilibria)
+**Mode collapse** (local equilibria) on $Generator$

 > Why it's a problem?

 GAN need to find a Nash equilibrium of a non-convex game in a continuous and high dimensional parameter space.
 It's not tractable.

+As $Discriminator$ is more likely to be overfitting on the datasets, thus unable to provide meaningful gradients to train $Generator$.